 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include When Demons Walk, Steal the Dragon, Home Improvement: Undead Edition, Fair Game, Frost Burned, Night Broken, Shifting Shadows, Bone Crossed, Silver Borne, River Marked, Iron Kissed, Cry Wolf, Fire Touched, Silence Fallen.
+Other books by this author include When Demons Walk, Steal the Dragon, Home Improvement: Undead Edition, Fair Game, Frost Burned, Night Broken, Shifting Shadows, Dead Heat, Bone Crossed, Silver Borne, River Marked, Iron Kissed, Cry Wolf, Fire Touched, Silence Fallen

 Second in the Alpha & Omega urban fantasy series and third in the Mercyverse.
 It revolves around Anna and Charles Cornick.
 If you’re interested, there is a chronological listing of the Alpha & Omega books on my website.

 It’s been a couple of weeks since On the Prowl: “Alpha & Omega”, 0.5 (Mercyverse, 1.1).

 I love how Hunting Ground starts out with the stern Charles getting ambushed by his very playful mate.
 He’s so very careful with her, remembering her history and her introduction into a werewolf’s life.
 It makes my heart weep at how careful he is and how much he and Brother Wolf both love her.
 How terrified he is that she’ll leave him.